jiayixxx/jiayixxx.github.io/_posts/2020-3-24-My First Blog on Github.io.md

 This way is basically changing the pin address of domain in China by modifying the host.

 By the time 2020/3/24 21:00 GMT+8, the hosts are as following:

 140.82.112.4 github.com

 185.199.108.153 assets-cdn.github.com

 199.232.5.194 github.global.ssl.fastly.net

 52.216.93.131 github-cloud.s3.amazonaws.com

+Secondly, as I am writing this post, wierd thing comes up that the page i pushed does not appear on my site.

+Then I realize that this process may related with jekyll and i go back to install jekyll on Windows.

+The tutorial for jekyll is [jekyll on windows](http://jekyllcn.com/docs/windows/#installation)

+which required for something called [Chocolatey](https://chocolatey.org/install)

+After seveal command lines, i mean a lot of ones. (i am still waiting for the installation so that i could write this post)

+I am quite curious that with 300Mb internet bandwidth it still takes like a year to download a 40Mb-file.

+And some other wierd things come up, saying "ERROR:  Could not find a valid gem 'nokogiri' (>= 0), here is why:
+          Unable to download data from <https://rubygems.org/> - SSL_connect returned=1 errno=0 state=SSLv3 read server certificate B: certificate verify failed (<https://api.rubygems.org/specs.4.8.gz>)"

+It seems like i have not proper SSL to download nokogiri and after googling for the solution, i decide to take another approach which demonstrated on <https://jekyllrb.com/docs/installation/windows/>

+As i was checking my wechat message, the installation seems finished.

 ---